jessfuchs/cre_turnover/README.md

 Intermediate results are retained where needed for traceability, allowing final candidate calls, statistical results, and figures to be linked back to their underlying species-level evidence.

 For implementation details and exact reproducibility requirements, refer to the README within the corresponding workflow directory.

+## License

+The original code and workflow documentation developed for this project are licensed under the MIT License.
+See the [`LICENSE`](LICENSE) file for details.

+Third-party software, external datasets, genome assemblies, annotations, and other externally sourced resources are not covered by this license and remain subject to their respective licenses and terms of use.